 Southwest Farro Salad with Corn and Tomatoes

-- 1 (14 ounce) can Black Beans, rinsed and drained
+- 1 can black beans - (14 ounces) rinsed and drained

 - Place the farro in a medium saucepan and add enough water to cover.
 Bring to a boil, then reduce heat to medium-low and simmer 30 minutes.
 Drain off any excess water.
 Place in a large bowl, then add the black beans, tomatoes, corn, and red onion.